red-sayed/DiffieHellman/README.md

 * 2.)
 Now, we have the same keys.
 We need to get an encrypted channel, how to do that?
 My answers are here: <br/>
 ** 1.)
 [AES standard](https://github.com/vladimirrogozin/AES_Implementation). <br/>
 ** 2.)
 [RES standard (mine one)](https://github.com/Red-company/RES_Implementation). <br/>
-You can use DH shared key as a key or to make it x2 longer with [my simple encryption algorithm(Va1)](https://github.com/vladimirrogozin/Va1) or to get a hash, cut/expand it to the length you need([Sha256](https://github.com/vladimirrogozin/Sha256)).
+You can use DH shared key as a key or to make it x2 longer with [my simple encryption algorithm(Va1)](https://github.com/vladimirrogozin/Va1) or to get a hash, and cut/expand it to the length you need([Sha256](https://github.com/vladimirrogozin/Sha256)).

 ## Notes: